xiaolai/regular-investing-in-box/docs/en/README.md

 >Only after **two full cycles** can we make an **accurate** judgement about whether a trend is more likely to be upward or downward.

 Furthermore, please notice the use of "more likely to be" in the sentence above.
 Even after two full cycles, we still cannot be 100% sure about the future trend based on historical data.
 At this point in time (October 2019), bitcoin's price has still not returned to its historical high, and we cannot be 100% sure that Bitcoin will every exceed its historical high.
 We will only be able to make this determination after the fact –- long after the fact.
 In the end, from any point in time, we can only make investment decisions based on less than 100% certainty.
-Since the future is full of risk and unknown factors, we can only use terms such as "more likely.
+Since the future is full of risk and unknown factors, we can only use terms such as "more likely".
 Actually, this is precisely why investing is so interesting.

 In the chart above, we can barely see the high reached in June of 2011.
 But if we separate each historical high into separate charts, we see that they look strikingly similar.